cognitedata/pygen/cognite/pygen/dm_clients/README.md

 > Before proceeding, make sure that `settings.toml` and / or `.secrets.toml` is populated with credentials and
 > configuration.
+> Alternatively, provide the required credentials and related values in the CLI, see `pygen --help` for details.

 ##### Step 1: Render Schema

 GraphQL schema file is committed to this repo, so this step is not required, but it is here for completeness.

-Execute `dm togql`.
+Execute `pygen togql`.
 This will update the schema file (defined in `settings.toml`) according to Python code in the schema module.

 ##### Step 2: Upload Schema

-Authenticate against CDF by running `dm signin`.
+Authenticate against CDF by running `pygen signin`.
 The authentication data is cached on the filesystem locally, so this is needed rarely (every few? days).

-Execute `dm upload`.
+Execute `pygen upload`.
 This will upload the schema to CDF / DM.

 > Note: Depending on the changes made to the schema, you might be required to update the schema version in config.yaml.
 > This happens when the changes are not backwards-compatible, e.g. deleting a field.